gmihov001/css-tutorial-exercises-course/exercises/03-List-styling/README.md

     }
 ```

-Will remove the numbers or bullets and will move the text to the left so there is no empty space where the bullets once were.
+This css rule selects all `ul` tags, removes the numbers/bullets from the list items, and moves the text to the left so there is no empty space where the bullets once were.

 **Note:**

-Build the existing code first to see what the page originally looks like.
+- Build the existing code first to see what the page originally looks like.
-Then make the changes below and build again.
+- Then make the changes below and build again.

 ## 📝 Instructions: